con-kitty/categorifier-c/README.md

 To be able to compile a haskell function `f :: Input -> Output` into a C function, the following conditions must be met:

-- `f` is monomorphic
+- `f` is monomorphic (or a polymorphic function whose type variables are all instantiated)
-- `Input` and `Output` are supported types
+- `Input` and `Output` have the following instances:

-A supported type is defined as one of the following:
+  - `Categorifier.C.CExpr.Cat.TargetOb.TargetOb`
+  - `Categorifier.C.CTypes.CGeneric.Class.CGeneric`
+  - `Categorifier.C.CTypes.GArrays.GArrays`
+  - `Categorifier.Client.HasRep`

-- A primitive type.
+  - `GHC.Generics.Generic`

+Currently, these instances can be defined for the following types:

+- Primitive types.
 All primitive types except `Bool` need to be wrapped in `Categorifier.C.KTypes.C`.
   Specifically, the primitive types are `Bool`, `C Int8`, `C Int16`, `C Int32`, `C Int64`, `C Word8`, `C Word16`, `C Word32`, `C Word64`, `C Float`, and `C Double`.
   - The `C` here is a newtype wrapper.
 The reason most primitive types need to be wrapped is because some of their default Haskell instances behave differently than the corresponding C functions.
 As an example, in Haksell, `min @Double 0.0 (-0.0) == 0.0`, while in C, `fmin(0.0, -0.0) == -0.0`.
-- A product type where each field is a supported type
+- Product types where each field is a type that has the above instances.
-- An enum type (i.e., a sum type whose data constructors are all nullary) represented by `KEnum`.
+- Enum types (i.e., sum types whose data constructors are all nullary) represented by `KEnum`.
-- A `Maybe` type represented by `KMaybe`.
+- `Maybe a` types represented by `KMaybe`, where `a` has the above instances.

 See [examples/sum-types](examples/sum-types) for an example of using `KEnum` and `KMaybe`.

-`Input` and `Output` are allowed to be instantiations of polymorphic types, for example `Data.Semigroup.Product (C Int32)`.
+At present, the above instances (except `HasRep` and `TargetOb`) cannot be written for arbitrary sum types.
+Supporting non-recursive sum types is work-in-progress, while supporting recursive sum types such as lists would require much greater effort.

 The internal types involved in the definition of `f` are not subject to these constraints.
-For example, the body of `f` is free to call another function which consumes or produces lists, or is polymorphic.

-### Required Instances

-The `Input` and `Output` types should also have the following type class and type family instances:

-- `Categorifier.C.CExpr.Cat.TargetOb.TargetOb`
-- `Categorifier.C.CTypes.CGeneric.Class.CGeneric`
-- `Categorifier.C.CTypes.GArrays.GArrays`
-- `Categorifier.Client.HasRep`
-- `GHC.Generics.Generic`

-The internal types usually only need `HasRep` and `TargetOb` instances.
+For example, the body of `f` may use lists or other sum types which don't have all of the above instances.
+There are still some constraints though: the internal types are generally required to have at least `HasRep` and `TargetOb` instances defined; and types used in branches (e.g., `T` in `if b then x else y :: T`) need to have `ConCat.Category.IfCat` instances.

 <!-- TODO: explain the following:
 - How to write TargetOb instances